eclipse-che4z/che-che4z-lsp-for-hlasm/SECURITY.md

 ## Reporting a Vulnerability

-We recommend that in case of suspected vulnerabilities you do not use the COBOL LS public issue tracker, but instead contact the Eclipse Security Team directly via security@eclipse.org.
+We recommend that in case of suspected vulnerabilities you do not use the HLASM Language Support public issue tracker, but instead contact the Eclipse Security Team directly via security@eclipse.org.